-Elliot provided a rare look into how a large shale operator is dealing with the problem during the opening session of the SPE’s Hydraulic Fracturing Technology Conference (HFTC) that concluded this week in The Woodlands, Texas.
+Elliot provided a rare look into how a large shale operator is dealing with the problem during the opening session of SPE’s Hydraulic Fracturing Technology Conference (HFTC) held recently in The Woodlands, Texas.
 His outline highlighted the extent to which the Oklahoma City-based producer is revolving its infill development programs around frac hits.

 “The things you really want to look at are where the positive and negative events are occurring,” he explained while showing an analysis program that Devon has spent the past couple of years building to visualize those outcomes.
 The tool, which analyzes data from more than 2,000 frac hit events, has led the company to realize that what determines whether a frac hit will benefit or hurt production comes down to time and production volumes.

 While this relationship was not a new learning, Devon has quantified it to 10 months and 100,000 bbl.
 Once both limits have been surpassed, the expectation is that frac hits will have negative consequences on pad production.
 Elliot elaborated on how this trend is acted upon using the company’s three-pronged approach.
 Its component pieces include the design of infill wells, addressing reservoir depletion through pressure management (e.g., repressurizing tactics), and then zooming out to adjust the wider field development program.

 The sum of these parts is a new playbook for unconventional completions, one that stands in stark contrast to the “cookie cutter” designs that gave rise to the shale revolution.
 Its methodical approach to decision making is aimed at gaining control over fracture growth and maximizing production from child wells.